zuplo/docs/docs/articles/dev-portal-configuring-sidebar.md

    * Label Must be unique across doc and category items within this array only */
   label: string;
+  /**
+   * The OpenAPI Spec IDs (filename without the .oas.json extension) you wish to limit this doc to.
+If set, this page will not be surface in the sidebar of unlisted specs.
+   */
   specs?: string[];
   /**
    * When set to true, this page will be navigated to upon loading the developer